lwfinger/rtw89/README.md

 sudo modprobe -rv rtw_8852ae
 sudo modprobe -rv rtw_core	     #These two statements unload the module

-Doe to the behavior og the modprobe utility, it takes both to unload.
+Doe to the behavior of the modprobe utility, it takes both to unload.

 sudo modprobe -v rtw_8852ae          #This loads the module